-A number of new standards are effective for annual periods beginning after 1 January 2023 and earlier application is permitted; however, the Company has not early adopted the new or amended standards in preparing these financial statements.
+A number of new standards are effective for annual periods beginning after 1 January 2023 and earlier application is permitted; however, the Company has not early adopted the new or amended standards in preparing these financial statements:

 - Supplier Finance Arrangements (Amendments to IAS 7 and IFRS 7).
 The amendments introduce new disclosures regarding supplier financing arrangements that help users of financial statements assess the impact of such arrangements on the entity's liabilities and cash flows and on the entity's exposure to liquidity risk.
-The amendments are effective for annual periods beginning on or after 1 January 2024. - Classification of Liabilities as Current or Non-Current and Non-Current Liabilities with Covenants (Amendments to IAS 1): Amendments issued in 2020 and 2022 seek to clarify the requirements for determining whether a liability is current or non-current and also establish new disclosure requirements for non-current liabilities with covenants.
-The amendments are effective for annual periods beginning on or after 1 January 2024. - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16).
-The amendments are effective for annual periods beginning on or after 1 January 2024. - Lack of Exchangeability (Amendments to IAS 21).
-The amendments are effective for annual periods beginning on or after 1 January 2025.
+The amendments apply for annual reporting periods beginning on or after 1 January 2024. - Classification of Liabilities as Current or Non-Current and Non-Current Liabilities with Covenants (Amendments to IAS 1).
+The amendments, as issued in 2020 and 2022, aim to clarify the requirements on determining whether a liability is current or non-current, and require new disclosures for non-current liabilities that are subject to future covenants.
+The amendments apply for annual reporting periods beginning on or after 1 January 2024. - Lease Liability in a Sale and Leaseback (Amendments to IFRS 16).
+The amendments apply for annual reporting periods beginning on or after 1 January 2024. - Lack of Exchangeability (Amendments to IAS 21).
+The amendments apply for annual periods beginning on or after 1 January 2025. - Presentation and Disclosure in Financial Statements (IFRS 18).
+IFRS 18 will replace IAS 1 Presentation of Financial Statements and applies for annual reporting periods beginning on or after 1 January 2027.
+The new standard introduces the following key new requirements: - Entities are required to classify all income and expenses into five categories in the statement of profit or loss, namely the operating, investing, financing, discontinued operations and income tax categories.
+Entities are also required to present a newly-defined operating profit subtotal.
+Entities' net profit will not change. - Management-defined performance measures (MPMs) are disclosed in a single note in the financial statements. - Enhanced guidance is provided on how to group information in the financial statements.